 Is your sales team structure holding you back?

 When results aren’t where they should be, many leaders look at their people first: are they motivated enough, skilled enough, hungry enough?
-But often, it’s not the salespeople at all.
-The real question is: Is your sales team structure holding you back?
+As a Fractional Sales Director in the UK, I often find it’s not the salespeople at all.
+The real question to consider: Is your sales team structure holding you back?
 The way your team is set up could be limiting growth, creating inefficiencies, and costing you deals you should be winning.

 Is your sales team structure holding you back?